10 Cool-Season Crops I Always Grow From Seed

 8. Beets

-Tips for Growing: Beets are a dual-purpose crop providing greens and roots.
-Sow seeds directly and thin seedlings to about 3-4 inches (7-10 cm) apart.
-Beets prefer well-drained soil rich in organic matter.
+Beets give you two crops in one: greens and roots.
+Sow the seeds directly and thin the seedlings to three or four inches apart.
+They do best in loose soil with plenty of compost worked in.
 Learn how to grow beets in this article.

 Favorite Varieties: